jonnor/bike-sharing-oslo/README.md

 * Monday 4.
 September, present poster
 * 15. September, project report deadline

-TODO

-* Pre-analyse datasets, check their characteristics
-* Come up with a set of topics/questions to explore.
-* Check that we have data sets, and idea for method for each topic

 Data charateristics

 * Type of data.
 Trips or station